Galho

 Galho, also known as Zawo, is a popular Naga food made from a mixture of rice, vegetables and various meats.
-It is usually served simple that is with its main ingredients but one can try or put various other ingredients into the Galho.
+It is typical served in a simple form with its core ingredients though various additions can be made as per preference.

 General recipes

 Galho uses different kinds of ingredients such as rice, Chinese knotweed, pork or beef, various vegetables and so on.